Tag

 Congratulations on completing your 28-Day Drink More Water Challenge!

-You’ve just strengthened one of the most foundational self-care habits there is.
+You’ve strengthened one of the simplest — and most powerful — self-care habits there is.

 Keep listening to your body, keep your water nearby, and keep it simple.